Druid (Dungeons & Dragons)

 The druid is a playable character class in the Dungeons & Dragons fantasy role-playing game.
 Druids wield nature-themed magic.
-Unlike clerics, druids do not have special powers against undead and, in some editions, cannot use metal armor.
+Druids cast spells like clerics, but unlike them do not have special powers against undead and, in some editions, cannot use metal armor.
 Druids have a unique ability that allows them to change into various animal forms, and various other qualities that assist them in natural settings.

 Publication history

 Creative origins

 The druid is named for the pre-Christian Celtic priests called druids.
 In the book The Evolution of Fantasy Role-Playing Games (2014), Michael Tresca highlighted that "historically, druids did revere trees as nature spirits. [...]
 Zoomorphism was common enough to justify druids transforming into all kinds of animals. [...]
 Conspicuously lacking from Dungeons & Dragons is the role of sacrifices in druidic rituals".

 Original Dungeons & Dragons

-Druids appeared, but not as player characters, in the original Greyhawk supplement from 1974.
+Druids appeared, but not as player characters, in the original Greyhawk supplement from 1975.
 They were presented as a player character class in the Eldritch Wizardry supplement in 1976.